mdeuerlein/MMM-json-table/README.md

 # MMM-json-table
-A MagicMirror module to display json data as table
+A **MagicMirror²** module to display data from a json source as table